mikependon/RepoDB.NET/pages/classes/querygroup.md

 ## QueryGroup

-This is stands as the grouping of the fields used in the query expressions.
+This class is used to group the list of fields used in the query expressions.
 It usually refers to a group of fields at the `WHERE` statement of the SQL statement.

 It contains the list of child Query Group(s) and [QueryField](/class/queryfield)(s), [Conjunction](/enumeration/conjunction) and the unary expression of `NOT`.